Codacy provides account and project-level API tokens that allow you to:

 Never write API tokens to your configuration files and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

-We recommend that you set API tokens as environment variables.
+It's a best practice to store API tokens as environment variables.
 Check the documentation of your CI/CD platform on how to do this.

 Generating and revoking account API tokens#